Skip to main content

 • Coasters

 Also, keep in mind that you can use more than just roses!
-There are countless varieties of flowers out there that will make beautiful craft projects.
+There are countless varieties of flowers out there that you can incorporate into beautiful craft projects.

 As you can see, repurposing your flower bouquets takes just a bit of creativity and some time.
-With a little patience, you’ll have new wall art, jewelry, or a floral-scented room — and you’ll know it was all because of your ingenuity!
+With a little patience, you’ll have a beautiful craft that you’ll want to cherish for years to come — and you’ll know it came from your ingenuity!

 Mark Wolfe